phetsims/phet-info/doc/core-description-quickstart-guide.md

 } );
 ```

+By default, the paragraph is placed before the interactive element and its children.
+If it should follow the
+control (for example, when it is supplemental or would otherwise interrupt the control's name/help text),
+set `appendAccessibleParagraph: true`.

 ### accessibleHeading

 `accessibleHeading` adds a semantic heading for screen-reader users.
 Headings help users navigate sections easily and